philipp-baumann/leaf-starch-spc/README.md

 ### Docker recipe

-The follwing steps generates the computational environments, runs all computations, and let you grab the results of the entire analysis done in R.
+The follwing steps generates the computational environment, runs all computations, and let you grab the results of the entire analysis done in R.